Shirodkar-Shubham-GitHub/Online_Food_Ordering_System/README.md

 │
 ├── my_env/                  # A directory with particular  file structure.
 │
-├── config_file.py           # A file that contains private links and credentials.
-│
 ├── manage.py                 # Django command-line utility
 │
 ├── requirements.txt          # Python dependencies for the project